A Brief History

 Bates was founded in 1855, over 150 years ago, by people who believed strongly in freedom, civil rights, and the importance of a higher education for all who could benefit from it.
-Bates is devoted to undergraduate in the arts and science, and commitment to teaching excellence is central to the College’s mission.
-The College is recognized for its inclusive social character; there are no fraternities or sororities, and student organizations are open to all.
+Bates is devoted to undergraduate education in the arts and science, and commitment to teaching excellence is central to the college’s mission.
+The college is recognized for its inclusive social character; there are no fraternities or sororities, and student organizations are open to all.

 When founded in 1855, Bates was the first coeducational college in New England, admitting students without regard to race, religion, national origin, or sex.
 In the mid-19th Century, Oren B. Cheney, a Dartmouth graduate and minister of the Freewill Baptist denomination, conceived the idea of founding the Maine State Seminary in Lewiston.
 Within a few years the seminary became a college, and it was Cheney who obtained financial support from Benjamin E. Bates, the Boston manufacturer for whom the College was named.